Social selling is social, not selling

 Build credibility

-Identify the contacts that you have a good relationship and ask them for endorsements and recommendations.
-These will be are posted on your LinkedIn profile and can help give you instant credibility with new contacts.
+Identify the contacts whom you have a good relationship and ask them for endorsements and recommendations.
+These will be posted on your LinkedIn profile and can help give you instant credibility with new contacts.

-As a company, make sure that your profile highlights relevant expertise and highlight how you've helped customers achieve their desired goals.
+As a company, ensure that your profile highlights relevant expertise and how you've helped customers achieve their desired goals.

-You should also only share content from credible sources and make sure to maintain a professional tone across all of your LinkedIn activities.
+You should also only share content from credible sources and maintain a professional tone across all your LinkedIn activities.

 Extend the network